fogonwater/we-are-here/README.md

 Be warned that this code was written to get the job done rather than with an audience in mind.
 There are rough edges and confusing bits.
 Good luck, adventurer!

+Keep scrolling for an overview of tools, software, data formats and map projections.

 ![Angel and dragon](dragon_angel.jpg)

 Public domain image: [From page 478 of 'Ripon Millenary [1886].
 A record of the Festival.
 Also a history of the City arranged under its Wakemen and Mayors from the year 1400](https://www.flickr.com/photos/britishlibrary/11301297315/in/gallery-141992302@N07-72157676374914694/), British Library HMNTS 10368.r.4.